gtod/postgres-json/doc/beginners.md

 ```

 In Common Lisp we could represent this many ways, a few of which
 follow.
-(Let's assume `stream` is an open stream to a file which
+(We assume `stream` is an open stream to a file which
 contains the above JSON):

 ```common-lisp